Testing the Presence of Implicit Hiring Quotas with Application to German Universities: Introduction

-In the presence of implicit quotas, it is doubtful whether analyzing productivity indicators, such as publications and citations, is necessarily informative because: (1) match quality might be worse for women, as the probability of being hired at a particular institution relies on factors outside their control (i.e., the sum of the women already at the department).
-(2) if women are more likely to be hired when there are no women but less likely to be hired when there are already two, then the characteristics of the third woman in a department will potentially be very different from the first one.
-Analyses such as \cite{huang2020historical} who analyze productivity patterns of scientists in different disciplines, will mask significant heterogeneity.\footnote{In fact, one of their key findings, that research productivity differences have increased over time could be at least partially explained by an increase in quality heterogeneity.}
+In the presence of implicit quotas, it is doubtful whether analyzing productivity indicators, such as publications and citations is necessarily informative for two reasons.
+(1) match quality might be worse for women, as the probability of being hired at a particular institution relies on factors outside their control, namely on the sum of the women already at the department.
+(2) if women are more likely to be hired when there are no women but less likely to be hired when there are already two, then the characteristics of the third woman in a department will potentially be very different from those of the first one.
+Hence, analyses that analyze productivity patterns of scientists in different disciplines, such as \cite{huang2020historical}, will mask significant heterogeneity.\footnote{In fact, one of their key findings, that research productivity differences have increased over time could at least partially be explained by an increase in quality heterogeneity.}

-In my data application, I can distinguish between the distribution being centered around the \emph{mean} and being centered around a particular number of women (due to the variability of department sizes), which can give us additional insights into how people perceive diversity.
-If tokenism plays a role and implicit quotas are the result of a shift in social pressure (either by the university administration or funding agencies), it is unclear whether the ``acceptable number'' of women will increase over time, or whether there will be stagnation, since there is no explicit target.
+The presence of implicit quotas can also be informative about how employers, the public, or other stakeholders perceive diversity.
 There is also evidence that implicit quotas can be self-reinforcing.
 In a recent experimental paper, \cite{paryavi2019descriptive} analyze how descriptive norms in gender composition are acted upon by men and find that descriptive norms do not lead to prescriptive norms and can even lead to backlash if male ``employers'' are informed that others have hired more women.
-The presence of implicit quotas can also be informative about how employers, the public, or other stakeholders perceive diversity.
+Suppose tokenism plays a role and implicit quotas result from a shift in social pressure (either by the university administration or funding agencies).
+In that case, it is unclear whether the ``acceptable number'' of women will increase over time or whether there will be stagnation since there is no explicit target.

+This paper proceeds as follows: In Section (\ref{sec:data}) I describe the data and the institutional background in Germany.
+Section (\ref{sec:method}) introduces the method.
+In Section (\ref{sec:test}) I develop the test statistic, in Section (\ref{sec:as_test}) I derive the asymptotic normality result for the test statistic and in Section (\ref{sec:boot}) I introduce the parametric bootstrap procedure.
+Section (\ref{sec:app}) presents the results from the application.
+Section (\ref{sec:disc}) concludes and discusses some implications.